TaffarelJr/.template-nuget-package/CONTRIBUTING.md

 - The PR has been approved by at least one code owner and any other objections are addressed.
   - You can request another review from the original reviewer.
-- The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
+- The PR successfully builds and passes all checks in the Continuous Integration (CI) system.

+PRs should never be squashed or rebased when merging.
+Including merge commits helps when analyzing the change history.

 ### Blocking Pull Request Merging